 Remote work, or working from home, is not a new concept.
 Prior to 2020, most large companies already had a system in place to accommodate globally distributed team members.
 In fact, Pew Research reports that 20% of employees already worked remotely some or all of the time before the pandemic motivated a larger shift to remote work.

 As the home office became more normalized in 2020, employees quickly adapted to remote working and many even preferred it.
 And management learned that working from home can be productive.
-Now as restrictions are lifted, companies are finding that 50% or more of their workforce would like to keep working from home at least part of the time.
+Today, 71 percent of companies are permanently allowing some type of remote or hybrid teamwork.

-In this article we’ll share management ideas to help you promote teamwork and productivity with your hybrid teams.
+In this article, we’ll share management ideas to help you promote collaboration and productivity for an effective hybrid teamwork model.

 What is a hybrid team?